isamu-isozaki/teamai_test/product/single-application/index.html.md

 1. A project adopts containerization - New servers are automatically provisioned via Kubernetes
 1. Rollback a failing deployment automatically without human intervention
 1. Activity feeds span all product categories, across DevOps lifecycle
-1. Cycle time (real time and integrated) - Can view activity across DevOps lifecycle
+1. Cycle time (real time and integrated/index.html.md) - Can view activity across DevOps lifecycle
 1. Permission levels and settings - User rights are consistent across all applications
 1. Audit log - What a person was able to do across the lifecycle in audit logs
 1. Geo does not just to SCM, it also does CI, CD, issue tracking - People at other location have quick access to the whole DevOps-lifecycle, not just repos